digipres/publications/ipres/ipres-2016/papers/preserving-research-data.md

   in particular how to best manage formats that are not immediately supported and need to be added to file registries such as PRONOM.
 creators:
-- Mitcham, Jenny
+- Jenny Mitcham
-- Wilson, Simon
+- Simon Wilson
-- Green, Richard
+- Richard Green
-- Awre, Christopher
+- Christopher Awre
-- Addis, Matthew
+- Matthew Addis
-- Allinson, Julie
+- Julie Allinson
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503171/download
 grand_parent: iPRES